Brooklyn: Federal representation

+Housing

+Brooklyn offers a wide array of private housing, as well as public housing, which is administered by the New York City Housing Authority (NYCHA).
+Affordable rental and co-operative housing units throughout the borough were created under the Mitchell–Lama Housing Program.

+There were 1,101,441 housing units in 2022 at an average density of 15876 /mi2.
+Public housing administered by NYCHA accounts for more than 100,000 residents in nearly 50,000 units in 2023.

 Education

 Education in Brooklyn is provided by a vast number of public and private institutions.
 Non-charter public schools in the borough are managed by the New York City Department of Education, the largest public school system in the United States.

-Brooklyn Technical High School (commonly called Brooklyn Tech), a New York City public high school, is the largest specialized high school for science, mathematics, and technology in the United States.
+Brooklyn Technical High School, commonly called Brooklyn Tech, a New York City public high school, is the largest specialized high school for science, mathematics, and technology in the United States.
 Brooklyn Tech opened in 1922.
 Brooklyn Tech is across the street from Fort Greene Park.
 This high school was built from 1930 to 1933 at a cost of about $6 million and is 12 stories high.
 It covers about half of a city block.
 Brooklyn Tech is noted for its famous alumni (including two Nobel Laureates), its academics, and a large number of graduates attending prestigious universities.